zmon1010/kendo-ui-core/docs-aspnet-mvc/vs-integration/convert-project-wizard.md

 ### Theme Selection

-The theme selection lets you choose the visual theme for your Telerik UI for ASP.NET MVC application.
+The theme selection lets you choose the visual theme for your Progress&reg; Telerik&reg; UI for ASP.NET MVC application.

 **Figure 2.
 Theme selection**